PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 {caption="Kelly vs Original Betting Strategy - Comparison of 7-day returns using original bet amounts versus Kelly criterion-derived amounts", path="market_dynamics/bet_strategy_comparison.json"}

-Interestingly, most models outperformed Kelly criterion optimization when using their original bet amounts, suggesting that models incorporate risk management considerations beyond pure mathematical optimization.
-Notable exceptions include the DeepSeek family and Gemini Pro, where the application of Kelly optimization improved predictions, hinting that their own betting reasoning was suboptimal.
+Interestingly, most models outperformed Kelly criterion optimization when using their original bet amounts, suggesting that models incorporate risk management considerations beyond pure mathematical optimization (notable exceptions include the DeepSeek family and Gemini Pro, where the application of Kelly optimization improved predictions).

 In other words **models are good at predicting, they are also good at betting**.